powerhome/playbook/playbook/app/pb_kits/playbook/pb_phone_number_input/docs/_phone_number_input_only_countries.md

-You can limit the country options, which will remove all countries except your selections from the dropdown.
+Limiting countries removes all countries from the dropdown except your selections.